unccd/Prais4-reporting-manual/SO1.md

 **Analytical approach**

+- Even when the same input dataset is used, applying different algorithms can lead to varying results due to differences in methodology.
+Furthermore algorithm parameters can be fine-tuned meaning that even the same LPD algorithm applied to the same input dataset can produce different outputs depending on how it is parametrized.
+Countries are encouraged to explore these parameters in consultation with experts and stakeholders to ensure that the final results align with national knowledge and objectives.
 - It is important to consider that applying a 16-year window for the reporting period of land productivity versus an 8-year window for land cover and SOC stock changes will likely increase the impact of productivity (compared to the other indicators) when they are combined to derive the SDG indicator 15.3.1.

 ### 1.2.6.
 Summary (main actions)